crockettdjoshua-spec/Hello-World/README.md

-# Hello-World
+# Hello World

-A simple starter repository for practicing Git commands and core version control workflow
+This repo practices the core Git workflow.